-- In the area designated as "Institutional" in Map 3 - Land Use Designations, support the establishment of an Arts and Heritage Hub, allowing culture-oriented uses that could include but are not limited to artist studios, museums, community and recreational uses, cultural and interpretative centres, artifact restoration and display, carving sheds, and art galleries. - 2.
-Work with the communities to create a master plan for the Arts and Heritage Hub. - Protect and utilize the Machine Shop and area for ongoing use, and as a central anchor within the arts and heritage hub. - 4.
-Utilize materials and other design cues in new buildings that complement the character-defining elements of vernacular, utilitarian Comox Logging and Railway Shop Buildings rather than seeking to merely duplicate the historic character through the use of: - " large sliding doors; - " significant glazing for natural light and ventilation; and - " and corrugated tin cladding. - 5.
-Utilize the Guidelines and Standards for the Conservation of Historic Places in Canada to guide restoration of the Machine Shop. - Continue to seek external funding for building restoration as an important component of maintaining community use of the Machine Shop. - 7.
-Work with community groups to establish a Visitor Centre as identified in Map 2 Concept Plan. - 8.
-For the Visitor Centre building, utilize a contemporary architectural expression that references the character of the area while providing design expression that helps to establish a gateway experience.
+- 2. Commercial and mixed-use businesses and activities that contribute to a diverse, vibrant, interactive and creative people place are supported in the Arts and Heritage Hub for additional revenue generation. - 3.
+Work with the communities to create a master plan for the Arts and Heritage Hub. - 4.
+Protect and utilize the Machine Shop and area for ongoing use, and as a central anchor within the arts and heritage hub. - Utilize materials and other design cues in new buildings that complement the characterdefining elements of vernacular, utilitarian Comox Logging and Railway Shops Buildings - rather than seeking to merely duplicate the historic character - through the use of: - " large sliding doors; - " significant glazing for natural light and ventilation; and - " and corrugated tin cladding. - 6.
+Utilize the Guidelines and Standards for the Conservation of Historic Places in Canada to guide restoration of the Machine Shop. - 7.
+Continue to seek external funding for building restoration as an important component of maintaining community use of the Machine Shop.